viktorr245/fabric_1.20.1_mods/README.md

 * **CTOV - Friends and Foes Compat** (Compatibility add-on for Friends and Foes mod and CTOV.)
 * **CTOV - Beautify Compat** (Compatibility add-on for beautify mod and CTOV.)
 * **CTOV - Chef's delight Compat** (Compatibility add-on for Chef's delight mod and CTOV.)
-* **Create Support for Open Parties and Claims** (Adds Fabric Create mod support to Open Parties and Claims)
+* **Create Support for Open Parties and Claims** (Adds Fabric Create mod support to Open Parties and Claims.)

 # Optimization Mods ✈️
 ### Client and Server
-* **Lithium** (A modern, general-purpose optimization mod for Minecraft which works to improve a number of systems (game physics, mob AI, block ticking, etc) with the goal of not changing any vanilla mechanics.)
+* **Lithium** (A modern, general-purpose optimization mod for Minec  raft which works to improve a number of systems (game physics, mob AI, block ticking, etc) with the goal of not changing any vanilla mechanics.)
 * **Concurrent Chunk Management Engine** (Designed to improve the chunk performance of Minecraft.)
 * **FerriteCore** (Reduces the memory usage in a few different ways.)
 * **ModernFix** (All-in-one mod that improves performance, reduces memory usage, and fixes many bugs)